The Way Of Meditation As A Way Of Life

-The Way of Meditation points towards an inner happiness regardless of circumstances however this can become an extreme, being in abject poverty without proper food or shelter is certainly not an ideal.
+The Way of Meditation points towards an spiritual happiness regardless of circumstances however this can become an extreme.
+Being in abject poverty without proper food or shelter is certainly not an ideal.
 I have gone through the journey of giving it all away, having nothing and meditating for ridiculous amounts of time during the day, but just like Buddha I soon realised that was an extreme and a balance must be struck.
 Maslow’s heirachy of needs places self actualisation at the top of the pyramid after material and emotional needs have been taken care of, so even though ultimately a inner connection to spirit is necessary for happiness and freedom a certain level of material needs must be met first.
 This balance is up to each of us to find.

 Therefore the Way of Meditation is to at least balance our efforts between material comfort and discovering and familiarising ourselves with our inner resource of natural peace.
-Natural peace is actually the nature of our undisturbed minds.
+Natural peace is actually the nature of our minds.
 When we can come to rest by not getting captured by thinking, planning and material desires our minds settle into a natural state of contentment and even bliss.
 You could call it spirit, Buddhist just call it mind or awareness, but whatever you call it it is fundamental to our being but all too often it’s forgotten and ignored in the pursuit of other quests.
-Meditation is a way of coming home to our natural state of being.
+Meditation is a way of remembering and coming home to our natural state of being.

 The Way of Detachment From Thoughts